 To press tofu, start with the same procedure for blotting, above, but use a few extra layers of towel or paper towel.
 Top with a cutting board, and — you guessed it — a couple of heavy objects like a skillet or cans.
 Let stand for 15 to 30 minutes, or more as time allows.

-Want to save time, effort, and paper towel?
+Want to save time, effort, and paper towels?
 Read on for info on tofu presses.

 Tofu recipe roundups

 * This is an Amazon Affiliate link.
 If a product is purchased after linking through, TheVeganAtlas.com receives a modest commission, which helps us to keep growing.